Aggies vs. Nittany Lions: First Round Betting Trends, Record ATS, Home/Road Splits

 Texas A&M vs. Penn State: Betting Trends, Record ATS, Home/Road Splits - First Round

-The 10th-seeded Penn State Nittany Lions (22-13) will try to pull off a first-round NCAA Tournament upset against the No. 7 seed Texas A&M Aggies (25-9) on Thursday at Wells Fargo Arena.
-The matchup begins at 9:55 PM on TBS.
-Penn State is a 3.5-point underdog in the game.
-Here's what you need to know before filling out your brackets for this 7-10 matchup in the Midwest Region.
-The over/under in the matchup is set at 134.5.
+The No. 7 Texas A&M Aggies (25-9) and the No. 10 Penn State Nittany Lions (22-13) are set to meet in their first-round matchup in the NCAA Tournament on Thursday, starting at 9:55 PM on TBS.
+Texas A&M is a 2.5-point favorite in this contest.
+Here's everything you need to know about this Midwest Region matchup as you fill out your brackets.
+The matchup has an over/under set at 134.5 points.

 Texas A&M vs. Penn State Odds & Info